SEB324 - Project Management

 Only available to students enrolled in Bachelor of Engineering and associated combined degrees.

 Campus: 2 x 1 hour classes per week, 1 x 1 hour seminar per week.
-Students must attend and participate in compulsory activities for this unit at scheduled sessions on multiple days during the trimester.
+Students must attend and participate in practical activities for this unit at scheduled sessions on multiple days during the trimester.